Leeds Beckett University - City Campus,

 Blue with a percentage between 0 and 100.
 This shows the submission has processed successfully.

 Gray with no percentage displayed.
-This shows the AI writing detection indicator is unable to process the submission and the report cannot be opened.
+This shows the AI writing investigation indicator is unable to process the submission and the report cannot be opened.

 This can be due to one or more of the following reasons.

-• The submission was made before the release of Turnitin's AI writing detection capabilities.
+- The submission was made before the release of Turnitin's AI writing investigation capabilities.
 To see the AI writing report you will need to resubmit historical submissions.

-• The submission does not meet the following file requirements needed to successfully process it for AI writing detection:
+- The submission does not meet the following file requirements needed to successfully process it for AI writing investigation:

 Red error indicator.
 This shows that Turnitin failed to process the submission and the AI writing report cannot be opened.

-The AI writing report contains the overall percentage of prose sentences contained in a long-form writing format within the submitted document, that Turnitin's AI writing detection model determines was generated by AI.
+The AI writing report contains the overall percentage of prose sentences contained in a long-form writing format within the submitted document, that Turnitin's AI writing investigation model indicates may have been generated by AI.
 These sentences are highlighted in blue on the submission text.
-AI report download is not currently available.
+You can download the AI writing report individually.

 The percentage generated by the AI writing report is different and independent from the similarity score and the AI writing highlights are not visible in the similarity report.